ADBur23/ReadMe-Creator/created/README.md

 ## Installation
-  Download it and click it
+  Download and open

 ## Usage
-  Take pics
+  Open it and like it, and keep pressing like

 ## License
   MIT

 ## Contributing
-  Do what you want, mate
+  Free use, peace and love

 ## Tests
-  Does it work?
+  Test once, test forever

 ## Questions
-  Will you be my friend?
+  Are we friends?

-View this repo on [Github](http://github.com/personal)
+View this repo on [Github](http://github.com/London-Paris)

 By London
-Email London@paris.aol
+Email London@paris.netscape